cern-eos/eos_exporter/README.md

     - eosheadnode.domain.com:9986
 ```

+## CERN Grafana Dashboard

+We are providing the dashboard that we use in CERN instances.
+It is provided `as is`, so some modifications would be needed to adapt to external deployments.
+The dashboard expects a variable called `instance` that is used to filter using the `cluster` label.
+Create the variable in Grafana using the query `label_values(cluster)`.
+It also includes plots for node_exporter metrics, if available.

 ## Troubleshooting

 This tool is provided by CERN EOS Operators.
 Report issues on Github tracker or contact us through the [EOS community forum](https://eos-community.web.cern.ch/)